intranda/goobi-vocabulary-server/docs/en/creation.md

 Let's now focus on the field definitions.
 Each field definition consists of the following information:
-- A unique `name` among all other definitions
+- A unique `name` among all other definitions.
-- Either a `typeId` referencing an existing field type (see previous section) or a `referenceVocabularyId` referencing an existing vocabulary
+- Either a `typeId` referencing an existing field type (see previous section) or a `referenceVocabularyId` referencing an existing vocabulary.
-- A switch to set the field value to be `required`
+- A switch to set the field value to be `required`.
-- A switch to set the field value to be `unique` among all vocabulary records in the vocabulary
+- A switch to set the field value to be `unique` among all vocabulary records in the vocabulary.
-- A switch to set the field value to be the `mainEntry` of the vocabulary record
+- A switch to set the field value to be the `mainEntry` of the vocabulary record.
-- A switch to set the field value to be a `titleField` of the vocabulary record
+- A switch to set the field value to be a `titleField` of the vocabulary record.
-- A switch to set the field to be `multiValued`
+- A switch to set the field to be `multiValued`.
-- An optional list of `translationDefinitions`
+- An optional list of `translationDefinitions`.

 Vocabularies represent structured data, i. e. all data entries (vocabulary records) have the same fields.
 The `name` of the field can be anything to describe the data that is stored in this field.